 5. Leads to Greater Self- Appreciation

 It is normal to have quirks and peculiarities.
-While this may simply be brushed off as weird traits, they could be related to your strengths and weaknesses.
+While these may simply be brushed off as weird traits, they could be related to your strengths and weaknesses.

 Thus, the self-reflection and introspection required in listing down one’s strengths and weaknesses will help you see the “why” to things.
 It will allow you to see connections between your behavior and routines and your strengths and weaknesses.